-- This is a remote class.
+• This is a Remote Class.
 We will conduct zoom sessions at the scheduled times (Tues/Thurs 1640) that include lectures, group work, and announcements.
-Students are responsible for anything that transpires during a class. - If an extraordinary situation (for example severe illness) prevents you from working for a period of time, contact the instructor as soon as possible to discuss your situation and arrange a special schedule or incomplete. - Requests for regrading must be submitted to the instructor in writing within one week of the time the graded assignment was made available for pickup.
+Students are responsible for anything that transpires during a class.

+- If an extraordinary situation (for example severe illness) prevents you from working for a period of time, contact the instructor as soon as possible to discuss your situation and arrange a special schedule or incomplete. - Requests for regrading must be submitted to the instructor in writing within one week of the time the graded assignment was made available to you.
 You must be specific in saying why you feel the grading is incorrect.
 A request for regrade will result in a re-evaluation of the entire assignment and your total grade may increase or decrease as a result. - Makeup exams will not be given except in cases of severe medical or family emergencies.
 Please note that travel (even work-related travel) is not considered an emergency.
-If an emergency arises and you miss the exam, contact the instructor before the exam date and time to arrange for a special circumstance. - Mastery of Material: In order to pass this course, a score of 35% or higher must be earned on EVERY assignment.
-If this condition is not met, you will be given a grade of F for the course.
+If an emergency arises and you will miss the exam, contact the instructor before the exam date and time to arrange for a special circumstance, if at all possible.
+If not, try to be in touch as soon as possible.